yg10008/SNAKE-AND-LADDER/README.md

-Used datastructure -doubly linked list
+Used datastructure ->  doubly linked list